Ushering in a New Era of Internet Connectivity with Thread Networking Protocol

 Nodes on the network form IPv6 global addresses from prefixes assigned by border routers, or locally by a self-assigned prefix to form a Unique Local Address (ULA).
 Routing IDs for use in the network are assigned by the Leader.
-Thread leverages UDP (User Datagram Protocol) for messaging instead of its heavier weight alternative, TCP (Transmission Control Protocol).
-Unlike TCP, UDP is a connectionless protocol that forgoes TCP features such as error checking, packet sequencing and retransmissions in exchange for faster and more efficient transmission.
+Thread leverages User Datagram Protocol (UDP) for messaging instead of its heavier weight alternative, Transmission Control Protocol (TCP).
+Unlike TCP, UDP is a connectionless protocol that forgoes TCP features, such as error checking, packet sequencing, and retransmissions in exchange for faster and more efficient transmission.
 This efficiency equates to less overhead which is extremely important for battery-backed, resource-constrained devices.
-Thread utilizes the Constrained Application Protocol (CoAP) in conjunction with UDP to remain lightweight but overcome some of the limitations of UDP.
+Thread utilizes the Constrained Application Protocol (CoAP) with UDP to remain lightweight but overcome some of the limitations of UDP.
 CoAP reincorporates support for retries and packet sequencing.
-CoAP further provides support for lightweight versions of GET, POST, PUT and DELETE methods that can be easily translated to HTTP for simplified integration with the web.
-Utilizing off-network CoAP to HTTP proxies, Thread makes it possible to query IoT devices directly from a browser!
+CoAP further provides support for lightweight versions of GET, POST, PUT, and DELETE methods that can be easily translated to HTTP for simplified integration with the Web.
+Utilizing off-network CoAP to HTTP proxies, Thread makes it possible to query IoT devices directly from a browser.

 Scalable and Resilient